Do you know your Boost from your CPA? Facebook Page insights from ad account insights?

 Power Editor (depreciated as of fall 2018) The power editor is the tool used to manage your ads in bulk.
 Yes, power editor is the main tool advanced advertises use.
 New features are given to the power editor first, then some of those are rolled out to the ads manager.

-Ads manager is the main tool most beginner and intermediate Facebook advertisers use.
+Ads manager is the main tool for Facebook advertisers.

 As of fall of 2018 the ads manager is the main ads interface tool available to all.

-E.g. starting with an email list of 100 customers Facebook will find ‘identical’ people to your 100 and match them with 1% (or 2, 3, 4…10) closest match to your seed audience.
+E.g. starting with an email list of 100 customers Facebook will find ‘identical’ people to your 100 and match them with 1% (or 2, 3, 4…10) closest match to your seed audience in the country you select.

 Second Tier Definitions

-For each ad impression, the Facebook ads platform selects the best ad to run.
+For each auction, the Facebook ads platform selects the best ad to run.

 All ads on Facebook compete against each other in this process, and the platform determines which ad is most likely to be successful and will choose that ad.